Learn all about TLS/SSL certificates, the digital files that help to authenticate and secure data transfers across the internet.

 - The name of the issuing CA

-- Additional or alternative subject domain names, including subdomains, if any
+- Additional subject domain names, including subdomains, if any

 How does a TLS certificate work?

-When a user tries to connect to a server, the server sends them its TLS certificate.
+When you try to connect to a website using HTTPS, the website server sends your browser its TLS certificate.

 What are the weaknesses of TLS certificates?

-Although TLS certificates are generally secure, there are ways hackers can attack and potentially compromise TLS.
-These include:
+Although TLS certificates are generally secure, here are some ways hackers can attack and potentially compromise TLS.

 Certificate store poisoning

-If an attacker infects a computer with malicious software, they could gain access to the digital certificates stored on that device and insert a root certificate.
-This, along with the ability to fraudulently respond to that user’s website requests, would allow them to impersonate a website, thereby allowing them to read all data sent to it.
+If an attacker infects your computer with malicious software (malware)(new window), they could gain access to the digital certificates stored on your device and insert a root certificate.
+They could then impersonate a website by fraudulently responding to your website requests.